-Item # Item contents Chapter/Exhibit Page 9.2.
-In the case of a subscription offer to existing equity holders, the amount and percentage of immediate dilution if they do not subscribe to the new offer.
-Not applicable Not applicable 10.
+Item # Item contents Chapter/Exhibit Page 10.
 Additional Information 10.1.
 If advisors connected with an issue are mentioned in the Securities Note, a statement of the capacity in which the advisors have acted.
 Not applicable Not applicable 10.3.
 Where a statement or report attributed to a person as an expert is included in the Securities Note, provide such persons' name, business address, qualifications and material interest if any in the issuer.
 Not applicable Not applicable 10.4.
 Where information has been sourced from a third party.
 Not applicable Not applicable